Dhghomon/rust-fsharp/README.md

 }
 ```

-And here's a pleasant surprise: implementing `Iterator` lets you use a `for` loop!
+And here's a pleasant surprise: implementing `IntoIterator` lets you use a `for` loop!
 Let's try it in main:

 ```rust
 fn main() {